 In support of a Chrome extension he was building, Chase Roberts decided to compare the prices of 3,500 products on eBay and Amazon.
 With his biases acknowledged, Chase walks readers of this blog post through his project, starting with how he gathered the data and documenting the challenges he faced during this process.

-The results showed potential for substantial savings: “Our shopping cart has 3,520 unique items and if you chose the wrong platform to buy each of these items (by always shopping at whichever site has a more expensive price), this cart would cost you $193,498.45.
-Or you could pay off your mortgage.
-This is the worst case scenario for our shopping cart.
-The best case scenario for our shopping cart, assuming you found the lowest price between eBay and Amazon on every item, is $149,650.94.
-This is a $44,000 difference, or 23%!”
+- If you chose the wrong platform to buy each of these items (by always shopping at whichever site has a more expensive price), this cart would cost you $193,498.45.
+(Or you could pay off your mortgage.)

 Find out more about the project here.